Dle28/Kalenda/DEMO_VIDEO_SCRIPT.md

 ## 🎙️ ALTERNATIVE VOICEOVER SCRIPTS

 ### Script A: Technical Focus
-> "Kalenda leverages Solana's high-speed blockchain to enable instant, fee-free booking transactions.
+> "Kalenda leverages Solana's high-speed blockchain to enable instant, zero-fee booking transactions.
 Built with Next.js and Solana Web3.js, every reservation is cryptographically signed and permanently recorded on-chain.
-Smart contracts handle payments, Solscan provides verification, and creators retain 100% of their earnings."
+Direct wallet-to-wallet transfers mean creators retain 100% of their earnings - we charge absolutely nothing."

 ### Script B: Creator Focus
 > "As a creator, you deserve to keep what you earn.
-Kalenda eliminates middlemen - no platform fees, no waiting for payouts.
+Kalenda eliminates middlemen completely - zero platform fees, no waiting for payouts.
 Set your price, manage your calendar, and receive instant SOL payments directly to your wallet.
-Every booking is blockchain-verified, so you and your clients have complete trust."
+We don't take a cut.
+You keep 100%.
+Every booking is blockchain-verified for complete trust."

 ### Script C: Simple & Direct
 > "Book time with creators.
 Pay with crypto.
 Verify on blockchain.
 That's Kalenda - the simplest way to monetize your time on Solana.
-No fees, no waiting, no BS.
-Just fast, transparent bookings powered by blockchain technology."
+Zero platform fees - not 'low fees', actually zero.
+No waiting, no middlemen.
+Just fast, transparent bookings where creators keep everything they earn."

 ---